pavelshtanko/cv/README.md

 ## Experience

-### Beat - Sr. Software Engineer -> Engineering Manager @ Fraud Safety and Identity (2019 - ...)
-[BEAT](https://thebeat.co)
+### (2019 - ...)
+Beat - Sr. Software Engineer -> Engineering Manager @ Fraud Safety and Identity [BEAT](https://thebeat.co)
 Ride-hailing application.
 Part of the FreeNow group.
 Fraud, safety, and identity.

 As a software engineer and engineering manager in the Safety team, my main responsibility was to make sure that no one gonna be harmed given that we operate in very violent conditions.

+Some words describing tech and duties:

+µServices, distributed systems, async\sync communication, golang, k8s, kafka, MySQL, DynamoDB, Aerospike, gRPC, protobuf, grafana, prometheus, loki, jira, engineering leadership, hiring manager, mentorship

 Achievements:
-- Managed to retain the engineering team in very turbulent environment
+- Managed to retain the engineering team during very turbulent times
 - 70% incident rate decrease in Argentina
 - 15% safety perception increase in AR
 - Closed the feedback loop with customers, and decreased user complaints by 33%